 Through our technology, Amazon enables our sellers, creators, and builders from all backgrounds opportunities to follow their passion and find their best future.
 Without extensive networks or capital, authors, technologists, and entrepreneurs can achieve their dreams by using Amazon’s products and services.

-The AWS We Power Tech program partners with over 70 organizations throughout the world supporting underrepresented communities in tech by providing access to AWS credits and learning modules.
+The AWS We Power Tech program was launched in 2017 to improve diversity across the tech industry by providing technical training to both professionals and students while also amplifying the voices of leaders who have been underrepresented.
+The program partners with over 70 organizations throughout the world supporting underrepresented communities in tech by providing access to AWS credits and learning modules.
 We Power Tech hosts events and workshops to support entrepreneurs and founders who are women, people of color, LGBTQ, and/or people with disabilities from Bahrain to Milan.
 They also host thought leadership events like the Aspen Institute’s Latinos in Society workshop, and programming at AWS re:Invent and across the AWS global summits.

 Kindle Direct Publishing (KDP) has enabled over one million authors to publish their books globally, including publishing options in 40 languages.
 Amazon promotes content creation tools at events like the Congressional Black Caucus and AfroTech to encourage more people of color to access Amazon’s services for authors and content creators.